Sonju/RefugeesATaGlance/README.md

 #### Technologies Used:
 1. Bootstrap
-2. Postgress
-2. Backbone
+2. SASS
-3. Underscore
+3. Postgress
+4. Backbone.js
+5. Underscore.js
+6. D3.js
-4. Ruby on Rails
+7. Ruby on Rails

 #### Installation
 Mac OS has Ruby preloaded.
 If your on a windows machine you'll have to download Ruby and Rails gem on to your computer.
 Follow the install directions here: [Ruby and Rails]('https://forwardhq.com/help/installing-ruby-windows').